comercial253/whatsapp/README.md

 - `POST /login` – authenticate a user
 - `POST /messages/:userId` – store and send a message for a given user
 - `GET /messages/:userId` – list stored messages for that user
-- `POST /webhook` – receive incoming WhatsApp webhooks
+- `POST /webhook` – receive incoming WhatsApp webhooks in the format provided by waapi.app
 - `GET /conversations` – list all conversations
 - `GET /messages/conversation/:id` – list messages of a conversation
 - `POST /conversations/:id/assign` – assign a conversation to a user